2 dead, several hurt after Myanmar police crack down on protests for second day

 READ: Myanmar's UN ambassador vows to continue fighting after junta fires him

-"Police got out of their cars and started throwing stun grenades without warning," said Hayman May Hninsi, who was with a group of fellow teachers in Yangon.
-They fled to nearby buildings.
-"Some teachers got hurt running."
+"Police got out of their cars and started throwing stun grenades without warning," said Hayman May Hninsi, who was one of a group of teachers who fled to nearby buildings.

-Doctors and students in white lab coats fled as police threw stun grenades outside a medical school elsewhere in the city, posted video showed.
+Doctors and students in white lab coats scattered as police threw stun grenades outside a medical school elsewhere in the city, posted video showed.

-Police in the second city, Mandalay, fired guns into the air, trapping protesting medical staff in a city hospital, a doctor there said by telephone.

 "INSTIL FEAR"

-Youth activist Esther Ze Naw said people were battling to overcome the fear they had lived with for so long.
+Youth activist Esther Ze Naw said earlier that people were battling to overcome the fear they had lived with for so long.

 "This fear will only grow if we keep living with it and the people who are creating the fear know that.
 It's obvious they're trying to instil fear in us by making us run and hide," she said.
 "We can't accept that."